oconnor663/jacko.io/posts/async_futures.md

 The extra superpower they have is cancellation.
-When we call an ordinary function in non-async code, there's no general way for us to put a timeout on that call.[^thread_cancellation] But we can cancel any future by not polling it again.
+When we call an ordinary function in non-async code, there's no general way for us to put a timeout on that call.[^thread_cancellation] But we can cancel any future by just&hellip;not polling it again.
 Tokio provides [`tokio::time::timeout`] for this, and we already have the tools to implement our own version:

 [^thread_cancellation]: We can spawn a new thread and call the function on that
     thread, using a channel for example to wait for its return value with a